Appropedia/smd/README.md

 # SMD

-Single-page application to explore the Surgical Simulator Materials Database.
+Single-page application to explore the Surgical Simulator Materials Database hosted at Appropedia.